Fajar-RahmadJaya/KeyTik/README.md

-# KeyTik : Keyboard Remapper With Profile
+## KeyTik : Keyboard Remapper With Profile
-  KeyTik is a keyboard remapper that support profile.
+  KeyTik is an open-source keyboard remapper that support profile.
 It has useful functionality for remapper in a lightweight software.
 KeyTik use AutoHotkey for remapper so it's flexible and has great potential.
-KeyTik can made AutoHotkey scripting easier because it basically software to made AutoHotkey attached with another functionality for it.
-I make it for personal use at first and decided to develop it further.
+KeyTik can made AutoHotkey scripting easier because its basically a software to made AutoHotkey script, attached with some functionality.
+So beside as remapper KeyTik also can also be said as AutoHotkey script manager.I make it for personal use at first and decided to develop it further.
 So feel free to try it if you are interested.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------